 (b) describe the principles of basic instruction, and be able to apply

-(c) explain the technical subjects as they relate to the EASA PPL syllabus
+(c) explain the technical subjects as they relate to the EASA/UK PPL syllabus

 (d) discuss flight safety as it is related to the ground instructor's